maliput/maliput_infrastructure/README.md

 In ROS 2 workspace parlance, an overlay workspace is a workspace that builds on top of another, previously built workspace i.e. the underlay workspace.
 A binary underlay is thus the install space of a pre-built workspace, that packages in downstream workspaces can use to meet their dependencies.
-As a result, the amount of code that needs to be compiled when building those workspaces gets reduced, enabling faster builds.
+As a result, the amount of code that needs to be compiled when building downstream workspaces gets reduced, enabling faster builds.
 You may refer to [`colcon` documentation and tutorials](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#source-an-underlay) for further details.

+Several binary underlays are available for download and installation:

+- `maliput-desktop-YYYYMMDD-bionic-tar.gz`

+  Built nightly, targeting Ubuntu Bionic 18.04 LTS.
+Contains all known packages in all our repositories as of the specified date (DD/MM/YYYY).
+To be found at `s3://driving-sim/projects/maliput/packages/nightlies/`.

+- `maliput-desktop-latest-bionic.tar.gz`

+  Built nightly, targeting Ubuntu Bionic 18.04 LTS.
+Contains the most recent versions of all packages known in all our repositories.
+To be found at `s3://driving-sim/projects/maliput/packages/nightlies/`.

-Several binary underlays are available for download and installation.
-In the following, it is assumed that you want to use a full underlay for working on a downstream package of your own.
+In the following, it is assumed that you want to use a full `maliput-desktop` underlay for working on a downstream package of your own.
 As such, it suggests the installation of a `maliput-desktop` binary underlay, that brings all known packages in all our repositories.
 You should choose an underlay that is appropriate for your intended purpose.

 1. Download the binary underlay tarball of choice from dsim's S3 bucket: